 On the other hand, 2020 is an atypical year due to the macro round conducted by the Swedish company Beijer Ref in which it raised $1.1 billion thanks to EQT's investment.
 Unless there is another macro round in the sector, 2021 presents a lower fundraising forecast than the previous year.
 Despite this, as you will see in the Investment Analysis, the forecast for the number of rounds and the proceeds raised is higher than 2018.

-In terms of the number of investments made, we will focus on those made by Venture Capital and the different Private Equity firms that invest in the sector.
+In terms of the number of investments made, we will focus on those made by Venture Capital and the various Private Equity firms that invest in the sector.

 Starting with the VCs, we can see in the table the great growth that their investments in the sector are experiencing.
 Techstars, Rusnanom Desjadins VC, are some of the most active Venture Capital in this sector.
 For the near future it is expected that investments by this type of investors will continue to increase.

 On the Private Equity side, the values are somewhat smaller than the previous ones, but follow this positive trend for the future.
 Some of the most active PEs are Siparex Group, BWK, S-UBG Group or the aforementioned EQT.

 Nearly half of the acquisitions of companies in the sector have been made in the last five years, indicating future investment potential.
 On the other hand, there have been 634 acquisitions by companies in the sector, mostly from the United States, of other companies.